optimisticlucio/powerdown-wiki/concept/servers.md

 ```

-The Tags database will be another D1 database, this one exclusively holding the tags of each art piece.
+The Tags database will be another D1 table, this one exclusively holding the tags of each art piece.

 The File database will be a R2 Cloudflare database.
 They allow up to 10GB for free per month which is very nice.